ukncsc/zero-trust-architecture/08-Choose-services-designed-for-zero-trust.md

 **Look for standards**

 Whenever possible, use standards-based technologies.
 This allows interoperability between devices and services.
-A good example is authentication, where common standards such as [OpenID Connect](https://openid.net/connect/) or [SAML](https://wiki.oasis-open.org/security/FrontPage) allow you to use a single directory service to authenticate to many services.
+A good example is authentication and authorisation, where common standards such as [OpenID Connect](https://openid.net/connect/), OAuth or [SAML](https://wiki.oasis-open.org/security/FrontPage) allow you to use a single directory service to authenticate to many services.

 Unfortunately, there are currently no standards for policies.
 However, we recommend that you use a single policy engine and apply the full set of features it offers.